kgk9000/Adv360-Pro-ZMK/README-KGK.md

    triggers a build.
 The build creates left- and right-firmware files.

-3. One downloads the firmware, and then for left and right, one double-clicks the "reset" button with a paperclip (between Detete, Home, and End) and drops the appropriate firmware into the disk drive that pops up on the desktop.
+3. Download the firmware, and then, for left and right with a USB connection, one double-clicks the "reset" button (between Delete, Home, and End) with a paperclip and drops the appropriate firmware into the disk drive that pops up on the desktop.
+It ejects itself.

 Holding the Mod-(4) key makes the LEDs display battery power (green, yellow, orange, red?), where green is fully charged.